crondonm/TrackingR/README.md

 ## Change Log

 * 26/3/2021: We have updated the estimation procedure to (i) use more informative priors; and (ii) allow for intra-week seasonality.
-With these changes, the estimates of R are substantially better behaved.
+With these changes, we get estimates of R that are more consistent with the growth rate of infections seen in each country.

 ## Questions?